kobloutsos/ML_2021/README.md

 ## Machine Learning algorithms
 For the purpose of the analysis we have deployed a Decision tree and a logistic regression model.
+We assess the performance of the two approaches with Confusion Matrix and ROC Curves